validate_password plugin serves to test

 OLD_PASSWORD()functions are checked as well.

-VALIDATE_PASSWORD_STRENGTH()SQL function, which takes a password argument and returns an integer from 0 (weak) to 100 (strong).
+VALIDATE_PASSWORD_STRENGTH()SQL function assesses the strength of potential passwords.
+The function takes a password argument and returns an integer from 0 (weak) to 100 (strong).

 For example, the cleartext password in the following statement is checked.
 Under the default password policy, which requires passwords to be at least 8 characters long, the password is weak and the statement produces an error: